oeg-upm/auto-codemeta-generator/README.md

 Install from Pypi SOMEF, FASTAPI and UVICORN

 SOMEF [is available in Pypi!](https://pypi.org/project/somef/).
-To install it just type:
+To install it just type (default version is Python 3.10):
 (default version is Python 3.10)

 ```bash